John 20

 Mary's failure to recognize Jesus in v.
 14 — οὐκ ᾔδει, "she did not know" — is a recognition scene of the kind found throughout ancient literature, but it carries particular theological weight.
 The risen body of Jesus is continuous with the body that was crucified (he still bears the wounds, as Thomas will discover), yet it is also transformed.
 Mary's eyes are blinded by grief, by expectation of death rather than life, and perhaps by the simple fact that the resurrection body, while real and physical, is not merely a resuscitation.
 This same pattern appears on the road to Emmaus (Luke 24:16) and at the Sea of Galilee (John 21:4).

-The detail that Mary took Jesus for the κηπουρός, "the gardener," may be more than a narrative detail.
+The detail that Mary took Jesus for the κηπουρός, "the gardener," carries more than incidental significance.
 The tomb was in a garden (John 19:41).
 The first human being was placed in a garden to tend it (Genesis 2:8-15).
 Many patristic readers saw in this "mistaken" identification a deeper truth: Jesus is the gardener of a new creation, the new Adam tending the garden of resurrection where the dead are planted and rise to new life.
 Paul makes the Adam-Christ parallel explicit in 1 Corinthians 15:45.

 The moment of recognition comes through a single word: Μαριάμ — her name in Aramaic.
 Jesus does not explain or prove; he calls her by name.
 This is the fulfillment of the Good Shepherd discourse: "He calls his own sheep by name... and they know his voice" (John 10:3-4).
 Mary's response — Ραββουνί — is an intensified Aramaic form of "Rabbi," meaning "my great teacher" or "my master."
 It is a term of deep personal devotion, not merely a professional title.